 This program gives an age-appropriate, deep-dive into the events of the Holocaust.
 The presentation is organized chronologically, beginning with Hitler’s appointment as Chancellor (1933) and concluding with liberation (1944-1945).
 The experiences of Holocaust survivors are highlighted in interview clips throughout the lesson.

 This program provides an introduction to World War II with an emphasis on the U.S. entry and involvement in the war.
-The presentation focuses on the different experiences and contributions of three different groups including African Americans, American women, and American soldiers.
+The presentation focuses on the diverse perspectives and contributions of Americans.
 To understand how the war changed the world and the lives of so many individuals, students will listen to and analyze the stories of individuals who lived, worked, and fought during World War II.

 Beyond Rosie: Women in World War II